ilri/odktools/README.md

 #### *Parameters*
   - x - Input ODK XLSX file.
   - v - Main survey variable.
-This is the unique ID of each survey. **This IS NOT the ODK survey ID found in settings.**
+This is the variable that is unique for each survey submission.
+For example National ID, Passport or Farmer Id, etc. **This IS NOT the ODK survey ID found in settings.** This variable will become the primary key in the main table.
+You can only select **one** variable.
   - t - Main table.
 Name of the master table for the target schema.
-ODK surveys do not have a master table however this is necessary to store ODK variables that are not inside a repeat. **If the main survey variable is store inside a repeat then the main table is such repeat.**
+ODK surveys do not have a master table however this is necessary to store ODK variables that are not inside a repeat.
+You can choose any name for example: "maintable" **Important note: If the main survey variable is store inside a repeat then the main table must be such repeat.**
   - d - Default storing language.
 For example: (en)English. **This is the default language for the database and might be different as the default language in the ODK survey.** If not indicated then English will be assumed.
   - l - Other languages.
 For example: (fr)French,(es)Español.
 Required if the ODK file has multiple languages.
   - y - Yes and No strings in the default language in the format "String|String".
 This will allow the tool to identify Yes/No lookup tables and exclude them. **It is not case sensitive.** For example, if the default language is Spanish then this value should be indicated as "Si|No".
 If its empty then English "Yes|No" will be assumed.